Getting around in Switzerland

 3-Regional Discount cards:

 For those who visit the region of Lucerne, I recommend the “Tell pass” (AD) Public transportation (Train, Bus and Boat) and mountain excursions in the Central Switzerland region such as Mount Titlis, Mount Rigi, Mount Pilatus, and others are entirely free.
-You can also combine to your ticket your arrive/departure day from any train station in Switzerland.
+You can also combine to your ticket your arrival/departure day from any train station in Switzerland.

 More information on this link, here.